 Protect Your Merchant ID…Your Business Depends on It.

-Do you know where to find your merchant ID (or MID)?
+Do you know where to find your merchant identification number (also called a merchant ID or MID)?
 It’s a simple little code, but your merchant identification number is an extremely important part of any transaction.

 Ever wondered how the funds from a transaction make it from the cardholder’s bank to your merchant account?
 How do all the different players involved make sure that the money ends up in the right place?
 Your MID plays a critical role in that reconciliation process.